 Flora and fauna has traditionally been monitored annually by Countrywide Ecological Services (CES) and Geoff Cunningham Natural Resource Consultants.
-CES undertook monitoring in August 2012 to provide ongoing assessment of winter trends across the site.
-The report (Appendix 1) identified that fifteen additional bird species, all relatively common and listed protected species, not previously recorded in the Canyon extension EIS were recorded during the monitoring period.
-The 12 months prior to monitoring had above average rainfall with a corresponding good growing season that resulted with excellent ground cover and a good seeding and flowering season.
-The above average rainfall also resulted in surface water runoff to the void which attracted a number of water birds.
+CES undertook monitoring in May 2013 to provide ongoing assessment of winter trends across the site.
+The report (Appendix 1) notes that seven additional species, all relatively common and listed protected species, not previously recorded in the Canyon extension EIS were recorded during this sample.
+Further, that although the last 12 months have had below average rainfall, the relatively lush condition has resulted from the good growing season after good summer rains.
+It has resulted in an abundance of ground cover and a good seeding and flowering season.

-Up to a dozen Grey-crowned Babblers, Pomatstomus temporalis, still persist in and around Plot 1 and Plot 4 and continue to forage through the remnant woodland southwest of the void.
-Another small family of around six individual were observed using Plot 7 and a roosting tree near four nests were located over the fence on the adjacent Vickery Mine.
-Only one of these nests was apparently active.
-It is noteworthy that this species have persisted in this area despite the disturbance it had endured from the operational activities of the Whitehaven extended coal mine and the loss a large part of its habitat over this mining lease.
+A reduced number of Grey-crowned Babblers, Pomatstomus temporalis, was observed during this sample.
+At least six still persist in and around Plot 1 and Plot 4 and are still continuing to forage through the remnant woodland southwest of the void.
+Another small family was heard foraging with Apostlebirds, Struthidea cinerea, around Plot 7 and an old roosting tree located over the fence on the adjacent Vickery Mine.
+It is noteworthy that the density of this species has been reduced in the last 12 months.